- 01 Dec 2025

 - PDF

-This guide outlines the portal’s key components and features for reported phishes, where you can view and modify phish assessments, collaborate with team members, and maintain detailed audit trails.
+This guide outlines the portal’s key components and features for reported phishes, where you can view and modify phish Assessments, collaborate with team members and Red Canary analysts, and maintain detailed audit trails.

 Note

-Users must have an Analyst or Analyst View role to view and manage phishing reports.
+Users must have an Analyst or Analyst Viewer role to view and manage phishing reports.

 In your Red Canary portal, click Phishing to view all a list of all user-reported phishing emails.
 From here, you can filter and share reports on demand.